 V-J Day, 1945: A Nation Lets Loose

-On the anniversary of that August 14th afternoon 67 years ago, LIFE.com presents not only Eisenstaedt’s storied photograph — and one marvelous photo of the man himself in the midst of the hoopla, at left — but pictures taken around the country by other LIFE photographers, as well, as word spread that Japan had surrendered.
+Here, LIFE.com presents not only Eisenstaedt’s storied photograph — and one marvelous photo of the man himself in the midst of the hoopla, at left — but pictures taken around the country by other LIFE photographers as word spread that Japan had surrendered.

-(The ceremony officially, fully ending the war would not take place for another few weeks, when Japanese representatives signed the documents of surrender aboard the the USS Missouri battleship in Tokyo bay on Sept.
+(The ceremony officially, fully ending the war would not take place for another few weeks, when Japanese representatives signed the documents of surrender aboard the USS Missouri battleship in Tokyo Bay on Sept.
 2, 1945.)

-It’s worth remembering, however, that while the joy and relief that surged through the entire country — and across much of the globe, or certainly across those parts of it allied with America — the celebrations in many major cities were hardly all sweetness and light.
+While the joy and relief that surged through the entire country — and across much of the globe, or certainly across those parts of it allied with America — was heartfelt, the celebrations in many major cities were hardly all sweetness and light.
 In fact, as several of the images and captions here make clear, some of the tumult unleashed by word of Japan’s surrender quickly (and perhaps inevitably) devolved into what can only be described as riots.

 Booze flowed, inhibitions were cast off, there were probably as many fists thrown as kisses planted; in other words, once the inconceivable had actually been confirmed and it was clear that the century’s deadliest, most devastating war was finally over, Americans who for years had become accustomed to almost ceaseless news of death and loss were not quite ready for a somber, restrained reaction to the surrender.
 That would come, of course.
 There would be, in the coming months and years, a more considered, reflective response to the war and to the enemies America had fought so brutally, and at such cost, for so long.